bencode/yield-cache/README.md

 # yield-cache

-Cache utility for yieldable object(Promise, Generator, GeneratorFunction)
+Cache utility for generator

 ## Useage

 1\.
-Create an instance for cache
+Create an instance for cache a group of generator

 ```js
 var cache = yieldCache();